 Silver Bullion Coins Available:

-Silver American Eagle bullion coins are the most popular silver bullion coins in the world.
+Silver American Eagle bullion coins are the most popular silver bullion coins in the world as measured by mintage volume.
 Each coin is exactly one troy ounce of pure .999 fine silver and each is exquisitely beautiful.
 The obverse of the coin features the ''Walking Liberty'' image designed by A. A. Weinman, first used on the U.S. half-dollar coin minted between 1916 and 1947.
 The reverse design of the coin is a rendition of a heraldic eagle designed by John Mercanti.
 First minted in 1986, the Silver American Eagle bullion coin is the purest silver coin ever minted in the USA and carries a largely symbolic one dollar face value.
 Monex offers the Silver American Eagle in units of 100 coins.More Information

 First minted in 2015 by the Royal Canadian Mint, the SuperLeaf™ is a 1.5 troy ounce "four-nines" (.9999) fine, legal-tender pure silver bullion coin from the Royal Canadian Mint.
 We call it, simply, the SuperLeaf™ and it is available in the USA exclusively from Monex.
 On the coin's obverse is the image of Queen Elizabeth II.
 On the coin's reverse is the maple leaf image created by Royal Canadian Mint artist and senior engraver Stan Witten.
 The SuperLeaf™ coin has a face value of eight (8) Canadian dollars and has the same diameter of the standard Silver Maple Leaf (38 mm) but is thicker by half.
 Monex offers the SuperLeaf™ coins for personal delivery only.
 These coins are packaged in tubes of 15 coins, and you can purchase what's widely known as a "monster box" containing 20 tubes for a total of 300 coins, or 450 troy ounces of pure silver.
 Or, you can purchase as few as 60 coins (four tubes of 15 coins) . . . or in any multiple of 60 coins.More Information